 And now, let's recap what we saw in the last hour.
 Today, we went through the whole journey of creating an app from scratch.

 Prachi created our project and introduced the Xcode UI.

 Then Holly added codes to our app using the Source Editor features to make that process really smooth and fun.

 Then I came up to discuss running and debugging on the simulator and device, and we added a Swift Package to our project.

+Then Holly came up and integrated the Swift Package and split some of our code into a framework.
 And finally, we just learned how to use the testing integration in Xcode and how to distribute our app to the App Store or TestFlight.

 For more information about the session, please refer to this link.
 And if you have any questions, there's a lab starting right after this session ends.

 And have a great week.
 Thank you very much.

 [ Applause Cheering ]

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.